varunmedida/react-fovus/README.md

 ### 4. Run npm start to start your application (Make sure 3000 port is free)

+### 5. Also make sure you change your bucketname in the .env folder and point it to your bucket

 Application is hosted on amplify link https://main.dqhqw2rjarmw8.amplifyapp.com/

 Screenshots are in the screenshots folder.